 Alma Thomas: The Light of the Whole Universe

-The works in the gallery are largely from the 1950s, 1960s, and 1970s.
-The period was defined by the civil rights and feminist movements in the U.S. and by anti-colonial and independence movements around the world, including the two-decade long Vietnam War.
+This gallery installation centers on a recent SCMA acquisition, Alma Thomas' 1973 painting Morning in the Bowl of Night, and features artworks from the permanent collection that are largely from the 1950s, 1960s and 1970s.
+The civil rights and feminist movements in the United States and anti-colonial and independence movements around the world, including the Vietnam War, defined these decades.

-While artists like Charles White and Wadsworth Jarrell saw figuration as a way to advance political and social causes, others, such as Alma Thomas, Sam Gilliam, Joan Mitchell, Ibrahim El-Salahi, and James Suzuki, embraced abstraction.
+While some artists saw figuration as a way to advance political and social causes, others, notably Alma Thomas, embraced abstraction.
 Whether they made figurative or abstract art, these artists worked both in and against modern art at a time when positions of power and influence were predominantly occupied by white, straight, and Euro-American men.

 Purchased with the Hillyer-Mather-Tryon Fund, the Madeleine H. Russell, class of 1937, Fund, the Kathleen Compton Sherrerd, class of 1954, Acquisition Fund for American Art and the Dorothy C. Miller, class of 1925, Fund.
 Image courtesy of Michael Rosenfeld Gallery LLC, New York, NY.